 The dream series

 It was in the 1963-64 season that Kunderan made an indelible mark as a batsman at the Test level.
-Opening the innings against the English attack at Madras, he scored 192 — the highest score by an Indian wicketkeeper till Dhoni went past him earlier this year.
+Opening the innings against the English attack at Madras, he scored 192 — the highest score by an Indian wicketkeeper till Dhoni later went past him.

 The innings was studded with 31 boundaries, an Indian record till VVS Laxman supplanted it during his magnum opus 281 against Australia in 2000-01.
 The Madras Test also saw Kunderan end up with a tally of six dismissals.
 He followed it up with another hundred in the fourth Test at Delhi and ended with 55 in the fifth at Kanpur, thus becoming the first wicketkeeper in history to pass 500 runs for a Test series.
 Denis Lindsay and Andy Flower are the only stumpers to have achieved this batting feat since then.

-Yet, when Bobby Simpson’s Australians arrived in 1964-65, it was curiously KS Inderjitsinhji who was chosen as the first choice wicketkeeper.
+Yet, when Bobby Simpson’s Australians arrived in 1964-65, it was curiously Inderjitsinhji who was chosen as first-choice wicketkeeper.
 And when John Reid’s New Zealanders came along, it was back to Engineer.
 Kunderan played one Test in that series against the Kiwis, as a specialist opener, scoring 36 and 12 in Calcutta.

 In 1965-66 he ceased to represent Railways in the Ranji Trophy, and began to play for Mysore.
-Playing for the South Zone, he honed his wicket-keeping skills while keeping wickets to Bhagwat Chandrasekhar, Erapalli Prasanna and Srinivas Venkatarghavan.
+Playing for South Zone, he honed his wicketkeeping skills while keeping wickets to Bhagwat Chandrasekhar, EAS Prasanna and Srinivas Venkatarghavan.